Life Design Lab at Homewood

 All internships (and jobs) have some downtime, but you want to make the most of your time there.
 It can make a good impression to ask for more work or to be involved in different projects.
 Asking your supervisor for more assignments can be intimidating.
 Follow these tips to learn

 FAQ: How do I start networking conversations?

 Internship season is in full swing!
 Talking to the people at your workplace is a great way to learn more about the company you’re interning at.
-Not only are you making connections, you’re also getting advice and learning about possible career paths.
-Follow these tips to learn how to have
+Not only are you making connections, but you’re also getting advice and learning about possible career paths.
+Follow these tips to learn how to

 Research Stories: Hanna Hong, Otolaryngology Research Assistant